Sweet Delights Anthology Authors

 She lives in the northern suburbs of Perth, Western Australia, with her Bichon Frise, Bella.
-You can visit P.L.
-Harris/Polly Holmes at her website: www.plharris.com.au or follow her writing journey on Facebook:
+You can follow P.L.
+Harris' writing journey on Facebook:

 As a young child Fionna dreamed of being a zoo keeper, an archaeologist, a mermaid and a witch.
 Eventually she grew up and realised a life of mermaid-ing would be tougher than expected, due to her shellfish allergy, so she studied Marine Science instead.
 Though her day job, which is filled with fish and spreadsheets, pays the bills, she dreams of a time when her night time endeavours of writing and wine may one day be a full time gig.